-Memory saturation is when your PS is using up its entire allotment of memory.
+Memory saturation is when your VPS is using up its entire allotment of memory.
 When this happens, a variety of things will start to happen.
-Your sites will likely stop responding in many cases, but beyond that other essential processes on your PS will stop responding as well such as the SSH server, FTP server, streaming media server, and so.
+Your sites will likely stop responding in many cases, but beyond that other essential processes on your VPS will stop responding as well such as the SSH server, FTP server, streaming media server, and so.
 It's entirely possible for your VPS to enter a state where you can't even log in due to memory saturation.

 Checking for the cause

 You can usually tell if this is happening to you by checking a few things: